 School: Duke via Coursera

 Instructors: Dr. Walter Sinnott-Armstrong, Dr. Ram Neta

 Quote:Over the 12 weeks of Think Again, you will learn how to analyze and evaluate arguments and how to avoid common mistakes in reasoning.
 These important skills will be useful to you in deciding what to believe and what to do in all areas of your life.
 We will also have plenty of fun.

-[addendum: Coursera has converted this course to their new platform; content may have changed, and the experience may be very different]
+[addendum: Coursera has converted this course to their new platform; content may have changed (it’s a series of four courses now), and the experience may be very different]

 I’ll say this for them: they did indeed have a lot of fun, as evidenced by that screen shot from the final video of the course.
 These guys take logic so seriously, that when a student in a prior run of the course made a convincing argument that Walter should shave his head, he had no choice but to comply (and added in Ram shaving his beard as well; I’m not sure where painting his face blue came in, but in for a penny, in for a pound).
 There was also an argument convincing us to always carry sausages (to fend off wild dogs, of course), probability questions using pig dice (where boxcars and snakeyes were replaced by snouters and leaning jowlers), a great deal of friendly back and forth jibing (the two instructors work at different schools), impromptu video celebrations at the close of the week, and a real-life Ghost in the Machine mystery on the forums that turned out to be some kind of technical glitch.